 Skip to Main Content

-Open Educational Resources
+Open Educational Resources (OER)

 Montgomery Library's Guide to openly accessible academic content.

-Open Educational Resources
+Open Educational Resources (OER)

 What are Open Educational Resources?

-Open Educational Resources are openly licensed materials that are freely accessible for educational distribution.
-Examples of OER include textbooks, syllabi, lectures, assignments, games, etc. These are web resources that users may share if attribution is given to the original author.
-Remixing and adapting of the material may also be possible depending on the type of Creative Commons license applied to the work.
+Remixing and adapting of the material may also be possible depending on the type of Creative Commons license that the author applied to the work.
 (A Creative Commons license releases some of the copyright restrictions that would ordinarily apply.)
 At the item level, find this information under "license" or "terms of use."
 As an author, you can license your own original work with a Creative Commons license, or you can license a work you have derived from other appropriately licensed works.
 The most common Creative Commons (CC) license is the Creative Commons Attribution license (CC BY).
 This license lets others remix and reuse the work if the user gives attribution to the original creator and provides a link to the original work.

-For more information about how Creative Commons licenses are used, visit creative commons.org
+For more information about how Creative Commons licenses are used, visit creative commons.org.

 OER vs. Open Access vs. Library Resources